About this Virtual Instructor Led Training (VILT)

-The course is structured such that upon completion, participants will have understood the value that geomechanics can bring to the design of well construction and completion operations and will be able to leverage this value wherever it applies.
+The 8 half-day sessions provide a fundamental level of understanding of the geomechanical factors that affect wellbore instability and the prediction and management of abnormal pore pressures.
+This Virtual Instructor Led Training (VILT) is structured such that upon completion, participants will have understood the value that geomechanics can bring to the design of well construction and completion operations and will be able to leverage this value wherever it applies.

-The course is essentially non-mathematical and makes wide use of diagrams, pictures and exercises to illustrate the essential concepts of geomechanics:
+The VILT is essentially non-mathematical and makes wide use of diagrams, pictures and exercises to illustrate the essential concepts of geomechanics:

 - Essential pore pressure and rock mechanics principles